ovh/docs/pages/web_cloud/web_hosting/logs_and_statistics/guide.en-us.md

 Creating a user will allow someone to access your hosting plan’s statistics without having access to your OVHcloud Control Panel.

-Click the `Create a new user`{.action} button in the `User Administration` section and follow the instructions as shown below.
+Click the `Create a new user`{.action} button in the `User` section and follow the instructions as shown below.

 ![hosting](images/create-a-new-user.png){.thumbnail}